 The Regulator of Social Housing has issued a regulatory notice to Accord Housing Association, now trading as GreenSquareAccord, having found it has breached the ‘Home Standard’ in some of the properties owned by Accord.

-GreenSquare has a responsibility within this standard to meet all applicable statutory requirements which provide for the health and safety of tenants in their homes.
-The regulatory notice has been issued because we failed to meet these requirements.
+As a housing provider, we have a responsibility within this standard to meet all applicable statutory requirements which provide for the health and safety of tenants in their homes.
+The regulatory notice has been issued because we failed to meet some of these requirements.

-The Regulator of Social Housing regulates registered providers of social housing (housing associations like GreenSquare); this regulation is to promote a viable, efficient and well-governed social housing sector able to deliver homes that meet a range of needs.
+The Regulator of Social Housing regulates registered providers of social housing; this regulation is to promote a viable, efficient and well-governed social housing sector able to deliver homes that meet a range of needs.

 The regulator undertakes economic regulation, focusing on governance, financial viability and value for money.
 It also sets consumer standards – and may take action if these standards are breached and there is a significant risk of serious detriment to tenants or potential tenants.

 The Regulator of Social Housing publishes assessments on how well registered providers are meeting regulatory standards.
 These regulatory judgements and regulatory notices are the regulator’s official view of a provider.